fjruizruano/whatGene/README.md

 # whatGene
-Tools to search for genes in special chromosomes like sexual or B chromosomes.
+Tools to search for genes in special chromosomes like sex or B chromosomes.

 ## Installation
 - Copy script to your binaries folder.